morko/haxball-room-trapper/README.md

 ### Example trappedRoomManager

-See the [TrappedRoomManager](./src/TrappedRoomManager.js) class for a simple example of an `eventHandlerManager` that does not care about order of the event handlers and just stores the handlers in a two dimensional object structure, and allows direct access to room properties.
+See the [TrappedRoomManager](./src/TrappedRoomManager.js) class for a simple example of an `trappedRoomManager` that does not care about order of the event handlers and just stores the handlers in a two dimensional object structure, and allows direct access to room properties.
 Feel free to extend this class if you don't want to implement all functions.